 a mile later.
 Turn left onto Snow Canyon Parkway.
 Continue a couple of miles

 until you see the sign for Snow Canyon and Tuacahn.
 Turn right here.
 A

-half-mile later, you'll reach the fee station for Snow Canyon ($5 per
+half-mile later, you'll reach the fee station for Snow Canyon ($5 per car

-car).
+in 1999).
 About a half mile after the fee station, you'll see sand dunes on

 your left, then a